 No, Xero doesn’t currently offer phone or live chat support.

-Zoho Books offers a free plan for businesses with less than $50,000 in annual income, and a subscription allows you to manage up to 1,000 invoices per year and gain access to the customer portal and bank reconciliation features.
+Zoho Books offers a free plan for businesses, which allows you to manage up to 1,000 invoices per year and gain access to the customer portal and bank reconciliation features.
 Zoho Books also offers paid plans that range in price from $20 to $275 per month, depending on the number of users and required features.

 Bottom Line

 Zoho Books and Xero have their strengths and weaknesses, and the decision comes down to understanding your exact business needs.
 Choose Zoho Books if you want the best-in-class mobile app and advanced inventory features.
-On the contrary, pick Xero if you want unlimited users and to manage fixed assets through its fixed asset manager.
+On the other hand, pick Xero if you want unlimited users and the ability to manage fixed assets through its fixed asset manager.